zoli333/Weight-Normalization/README.md

 In this experiment mean only batch normalization without weight normalization applied before this layer like: MeanOnlyBatchNormLayer(...nn.Conv2d()...) for all layers that had trainable parameters: Linear, Conv2d, NINLayer.

 # Model
-The model was identical with the article's model, except ZCA whitening was not applied just a default transform at the beginning, moving the image pixel range to [-1, 1]
+The model was identical with the article's model, except ZCA whitening was not applied, just a default transform at the beginning by moving the image pixel range to [-1, 1]

 # Training
 The deterministic behaviour was kept during training, generating the same examples in the same order during training and if initialization was present then the initial batch